plutomi/plutomi/README.md

 Also, don't forget to buy **THE** [DynamoDB Book](https://www.dynamodbbook.com/) by Alex ;)

-To create & edit your data models locally, I suggest downloading [NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.settingup.html).
-The files [CloudFormation.json](Schema/CloudFormation.json) and [NoSQLWorkbench.json](Schema/NoSQLWorkbench.json) are direct outputs from it that have the current schema.
-The Workbench tool also allows you to easily visualize your schema, export the table to your AWS account, and even generate queries in Python, JavaScript, or Java.
+To play around with the data model locally, you can download [NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.settingup.html) and import the [NoSQLWorkbench.json](Schema/NoSQLWorkbench.json) file into it.
+You can even export the table to your AWS account and generate queries in Python, JavaScript, or Java.

-I've created a handy spreadsheet with access patterns and use cases, you can [view it here](https://docs.google.com/spreadsheets/d/1KZMJt0X2J0s1v8_jz6JC7aiiwYW8qVV9pKWobQ5012Y/edit?usp=sharing).
-It helps to follow along with NoSQL Workbench on your own machine or you can view the pictures next to this README.
+I've created [a spreadsheet](https://docs.google.com/spreadsheets/d/1KZMJt0X2J0s1v8_jz6JC7aiiwYW8qVV9pKWobQ5012Y/edit?usp=sharing) with access patterns and use cases if you prefer that.
+It helps to follow along with NoSQL Workbench on your own machine or you can view the pictures in the [Schema](./Schema) folder.

-You might have noticed that _some_ sort keys (SK, GSI1SK, GSI2SK) have the `entity type` prefixed (e.g. `ORG_ROLE`).
-This is intentional and it's so we can retrieve these sub-entities when doing a query on the parent.
+You might have noticed that _some_(!) sort keys (SK, GSI1SK, GSI2SK) have the `ENTITY_TYPE` prefixed (e.g. `APPLICANT_FILE`).
+This is intentional and it's to retrieve these child items when doing a query on the parent.
-For example, when retrieving an `org`, we might want to get all of the `roles` for that org as well.
-We can do one query with `PK = orgId and SK = begins_with(ORG)` :)
+For example, if we want to retrieve an applicant, we might also want to retrieve their files, notes, and responses.
+We can do that with a single query: `PK = APPLICANT#{APPLICANT ID} and SK begins_with(APPLICANT)` :)

-Some partitions will [need to be sharded](https://youtu.be/_KNrRdWD25M?t=581) in the future, specially for high throughput items at millions of items scale (get all applicants in an org, in a stage, in an opening, all webhook history, etc.).
-Not going to bother with that for now but it _is_ on my radar!
+Some partitions will [need to be sharded](https://youtu.be/6yqfmXiZTlM?t=884) in the future, especially for high RCU queries at scale (get all applicants in an org, in a stage, in an opening, all webhook history, etc.).
+I am not going to bother with this for now but it _is_ on my radar!

-Also another thing to note, items that can be _rearranged_ such as stages, stage questions, stage rules, etc. have a limit on how many of these items can be created.
-Since we have to store the itemId in the parent to preserve the order, we have to make sure we don't go over Dynamo's 400kb limit on the parent.
-This shouldn't be an issue as if you have more than (whatever the default is at the time) questions per stage, or stages per opening, something is.. seriously wrong.
-It is a soft limit, but it's so things can stay performant.
+Another thing to note is that Dynamo has a 400kb limit per item.
+This means that we do have to set _some_ limits, specifically around entities that can have their order re-arranged (`MAX_CHILD_ENTITY_LIMIT`).
+The limit is on the _parent_ entity, not the re-arrangeable entity itself.
+Things like stages in an opening or questions & rules in a stage are affected since we have to store their order in their parent item.
+In practice, if you have hundreds of any of these entities in their respective parent, something is deeply wrong :T

-And other useful repos:
+## Other useful repos:

 - [AWS ECS Patterns](https://github.com/aws/aws-cdk/tree/master/packages/%40aws-cdk/aws-ecs-patterns)
 - [Serverless CDK Patterns](https://github.com/cdk-patterns/serverless)